just3ws/uglst/README.md

 # User-Group List

+Connecting user-group organizers with the members of their community and the sponsors who help fund them.

+## License

 User-Group List is a tool to help promote user-groups and connect them with members and sponsors.

-## License

 Copyright (C) 2014  Mike Hall

 This program is free software: you can redistribute it and/or modify